UBC-MECH2024-Capstone-Team14/Microplate-Reader-Hardware/README.md

 ## LED & Photodiode PCB

+The [LED](./LED_Board/) and [photodiode](./Photodiode_Board/) are two PCB boards meant to work together to cover a row of 8 wells in a 96-well microplate.
+They are drawn from Altium Designer student edition.

 ## [TMC5130ABOB](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/tmc5130a-bob.html)

 This is the stepper motor driver.

 ## Power Supply

-We selected a [12V wall plug](https://www.amazon.ca/Universal-adapters-Converter-Inverter-Transformer/dp/B08CXND8ZK) for the stepper motor driver and a [DC-DC converter](https://www.amazon.ca/DROK-Waterproof-Converter-Adjustable-Transformer/dp/B00C0KL1OM) to provide 5V for the LED driver.
+- A [12V wall plug](https://www.amazon.ca/Universal-adapters-Converter-Inverter-Transformer/dp/B08CXND8ZK) for the stepper motor driver
+- A [DC-DC converter](https://www.amazon.ca/DROK-Waterproof-Converter-Adjustable-Transformer/dp/B00C0KL1OM) to provide 5V for the LED driver

 ## Misc